-On March 14, 2018, the Company granted ONO Pharmaceuticals Co.
-Ltd. ("ONO") an exclusive, worldwide, royalty-bearing license, with the right to sublicense, research, test, make, use and market a limited number of bispecific antibody candidates based on the Company's Biclonics® technology platform against two undisclosed targets directed to a particular undisclosed target combination.
-ONO agreed to pay the Company an upfront, non-refundable payment of €0.7 million.
-In addition, the Company was entitled to €0.3 million intended to compensate the Company for research services already completed upon entering into the agreement, and €0.2 million to be paid to the Company over time for full-time equivalent funding.
-The Company is entitled to research and development milestones in addition to royalties on future sales.
+On March 14, 2018, the Company granted Ono an exclusive, worldwide, royalty-bearing license, with the right to sublicense, research, test, make, use and market a limited number of bispecific antibody candidates based on the Company's Biclonics® technology platform against two undisclosed targets directed to a particular undisclosed target combination.
+Ono agreed to pay the Company an upfront, non-refundable payment of 0.7 million.
+In addition, the Company was entitled to 0.3 million intended to compensate the Company for research services already completed upon entering into the agreement, and 0.2 million to be paid to the Company over time for full-time equivalent funding.
+The Company is entitled to research and development milestones in addition to potential royalties on future sales of any bispecific antibody candidate that may be approved.
 The Company identified performance obligations for: (1) provision of a license for the target combination, and (2) research and development services.
-The Company concluded that ONO would be able to develop and benefit from the license, independent of the research and development services are capable of being performed by third parties with an appropriate sub-license, and are recognized over time as these services are delivered.
+The Company concluded that Ono would be able to develop and benefit from the license, independent of the research and development services.
+Certain of the research and development services are capable of being performed by third parties with an appropriate sub-license, and are recognized over time as these services are delivered.
 Milestone payments are fully constrained as variable consideration to be recognized in future periods in accordance with the Company's revenue recognition policy.

-Amounts related to the provision of a license are amortized over the intended period of use.
+Amounts related to the provision of the licenses were amortized over the intended period of use.
+There were no development or commercialization milestones achieved during the three months or nine months ended September 30, 2023.